The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: Introduction

 This article is organized as follows.
 Section \ref{sec2} defines the survival-incorporated median.
 Section \ref{sec3} compares the survival-incorporated median with the median in the survivors using an illustrative example.
 Section \ref{sec4} compares the survival-incorporated median with the median in the always-survivors using the same illustrative example.
-Section \ref{sec5} explains that the usefulness of the clinical outcome measures depends on the direction of the effects.
+Section \ref{sec5} explains that the usefulness of the different clinical outcome measures depends on the direction of the effects.
+Section \ref{sec6} illustrates the survival-incorporated median through simulation studies.
+Section \ref{sec7} applies the survival-incorporated median to compare the clinical benefits of two treatments for prostate cancer patients using the Southwest Oncology Group (SWOG) S9916 study \citep{petrylak2004docetaxel}.
 A discussion concludes this article.